shoproizoshlo/meta-little-lemmon/README.md

 ### About the final project assessment

-Using React you put your skills into practice to build a web app for the Little Lemon restaurant.
-You demonstrated your web development skills by writing code to create a form that handles table bookings for the Little Lemon restaurant.
-When you submit your assignment, other learners in the course will review and grade your work.
-They will evaluate the following:

-- Has the learner followed the design and implementation of the UX UI?
-- Are there appropriate accessibility tags applied?
-- Is the booking form functional and applying validation?
-- Are the semantics and responsiveness of the web app correct?
-- Has the learner committed the project to a Git repository?
+In the final project assessment, I applied React skills to build a web app for Little Lemon restaurant.
+Focused on UX/UI, I ensured design adherence, incorporated accessibility tags, and implemented a functional booking form with robust validation.
+Proficiently, I committed the entire project to a Git repository, showcasing my version control skills for collaboration and tracking revisions.
+This project highlights my technical competence in React and dedication to delivering high-quality, accessible, and functional web applications.

 ### Screenshot